 Dear Members and Friends,

 A big thank you to our staff for a great job so far this season.
 From the turf and bunkers, to the flowers, everything looks great!
-If you see one of them on the course, be sure to thank them, I know they will appreciate it.
+If you see one of them on the course, thank them, I know they would appreciate the compliment.